maxboisvert/vim-simple-complete/README.md

 # Vim Simple Complete
-This is a simple vim plugin that add tab complete and type complete in less then 50 lines of code.
+This is a simple vim plugin that add tab complete and complete as you type in less then 50 lines of code.

 ## Requirements
 vim version >= 7.4